Frequently Asked Questions

 Where will my order be digitized?

 We are meticulous when it comes to quality control and the safeguarding of your memories.
-For that reason, your order need only travel from your location to one of our state of the art processing centers located in Miami, Lake Mary and Palm Coast, Florida.
-Your photos, slides, videos and reels never leave the facility until they are ready to be returned to you.
+Your photos, slides, videos and reels never leave our facility until they are ready to be returned to you.
 During their stay here they are always in a climate controlled environment.
-DittoBee never outsources any part of the work.
+DittoBee NEVER outsources any part of our scanning work.
 Unlike other scanning services which often send photos overseas, your memories are always safe and sound at our facility in the USA.
-Orders dropped off at our Jacksonville location are personally delivered by a member of our staff to our Palm Coast facility where the digitization process takes place.
-Once your order is complete we personally take it back to Jacksonville and let you know when it is ready for pick up.

 Why should I even bother scanning my photos or transferring my video?

 Photographs and videos are more than a chemical reaction on photosensitive paper or film.
 They capture moments in time; they provide a nest for your memories.
 They are valuable and irreplaceable.
 Sadly, the threat of fire, flood and theft always exists.
-Even if you were lucky to escape such threats, time itself is an enemy to your photos.
-As photos age, they fade.
-Scanning them offers you the best solution to safeguard your precious memories.
+In Florida, where hurricane damage is just a matter or "when" rather than "if", it is all the more important to make sure your memories are digitally preserved.
+Even if you were lucky to escape such unfortunate events, time itself is an enemy to your photos, videos and film reels.
+As they age, they fade.
+Digitizing them offers you the best solution to safeguard your precious memories.
+Also, while most people tend to rightfully think of those materials as their own, few realize that the memories they hold might actually belong to others as well, starting with the people immortalized in those photos or movies, but also being quite a cherished possession to their descendants for generations to come.
 Additionally, scanning also offers you an easy way to share your photos with friends and family via email, social networks, etc.